LandonSchropp/tic_tac_toe/readme.md

-# Tic Tac Toe
+# Tic Tac Yo

-A simple tic-tac-toe variant.
-The main purpose of this project is to learn the Phaser game engine.
+A simple tic-tac-toe game.
+The main purpose of this project was for me to learn the Phaser game engine.

 ## Commands